 I will teach some rules of thumb for writing better-performing SQL Server queries quickly.
 I will also show how to troubleshoot performance with SQL Server execution plans.
 If you are unfamiliar with execution plans, don’t worry!
 We will go through how to use these diagrams to see how SQL Server runs your queries and how to fix problems.
 Execution plans show a lot of information, and I will share what is important and what you should ignore.

 Whether you know a little or a lot about developing for SQL Server, you will learn tips you can use Monday morning to make your database code better.
 Even if you use an object-relational-mapping framework like Entity Framework or NHibernate, knowing how to find bad SQL Server queries that ORMs generate will help your performance.
 I look forward to sharing what I have learned with you!

->

-> Andrew Brobston is a senior full-stack software developer at SJV & Associates, an Atlanta-area company specializing in background checks.
+Andrew Brobston is a lead full-stack software developer at SJV Data Solutions, an Atlanta-area company specializing in background checks.
 Previously, he was a full-stack developer with Stack Overflow.
 His Microsoft SQL Server experience started with SQL Server 2000, and he has worked with every version since then.
 Though he is a software developer, not a database administrator, he may or may not have an actual DBA hat.
 Come to the session to find out!

->

-> This will add your name to the list of interested participants.
+This will add your name to the list of interested participants.
 It will help us gauge interest for scheduling purposes.